translate/translate/docs/development/developers.rst

     Bug 123

-- Multiple bugs can be specified by separating them with a comma, apersand, plus or "and"::
+- Multiple bugs can be specified by separating them with a comma, ampersand, plus or "and"::

     Bug 123, 124 and 125